eliasson/markuseliasson.se/content/article/introduction-to-asyncio.md

     loop.run_until_complete(asyncio.gather(*work))
 ````

 Let's start with the main code block.
 First we get a reference to the default [event loop](https://docs.python.org/3/library/asyncio-eventloop.html#asyncio-event-loop).
-Then create a list of two tasks calling the function `do_stuff` and tell the event loop to run until those tasks are complete.
+Then we create a list of two tasks calling the function `do_stuff` and tell the event loop to run until those tasks are complete.

 The function `do_stuff` is declared with the `async def` statement, which makes it into something called a [coroutine](https://docs.python.org/3/glossary.html#term-coroutine).
 A _coroutine_ is a special kind of generator and to which you can send a value back.
 The nice thing about coroutines is that they can be suspended, and resumed at a later state - with the scoped variables intact.